-To practise as a dietitian in Australia, you must become accredited by the Dietitians Association of Australia (as an Accredited Practising Dietitian).
+To practise as a dietitian in Australia, you must become accredited by the Dietitians Australia (as an Accredited Practising Dietitian).

 Nutritionists can register with the Nutrition Society of Australia.